Phineas Parkhurst Quimby: Patients

-Among the people who claimed to be cured by Quimby were Julius Dresser and his wife Annetta Dresser, from what sickness it is unclear.
+Among the people who claimed to be cured by Quimby were Julius Dresser and his wife Annetta, the former from "longstanding afflictions" and the later from what at the time may have been labeled hysteria.
 Their son, Horatio Dresser, wrote extensively on Quimby's theories.
-He edited and collected many of Quimby's papers in his book Health and the Inner Life: An Analytical and Historical Study of Spiritual Healing and Theories (1906) (reissued as a 2009 paperback by Forgotten Books).
-He also edited and published selected Quimby papers in the book, The Quimby Manuscripts (1921; reprinted in 2008 paperback by Forgotten Books).
+He edited and collected many of Quimby's papers in his book Health and the Inner Life: An Analytical and Historical Study of Spiritual Healing and Theories (1906).
+He also edited and published selected Quimby papers in the book, The Quimby Manuscripts (1921).